 27.9.3 Any unauthorised electronic recording of the hearing is expressly forbidden by the University.

-i) The Convener shall invite the student and his/her representative to make a statement.
-If the student declines the invitation to make a statement, the Committee shall reserve the right to question the student directly;
+i) The Convener shall invite the student and their representative to make a statement.
+If the student declines the invitation to make a statement, the Committee shall reserve the right to question the student directly.

-ii) The Committee shall then address any questions to the relevant parties including those appearing to advise the Committee and shall afford the student and his/her representative an opportunity to question the persons involved through the Convener;
+ii) The Committee shall then address any questions to the relevant parties including those appearing to advise the Committee and shall afford the student and their representative an opportunity to question the persons involved through the Convener.

-iv) The Committee shall afford the student an opportunity to make a final statement or to have one made on his/her behalf;
+iv) The Committee shall afford the student an opportunity to make a final statement or to have one made on their behalf.

 v) The Convener shall seek confirmation from all parties that all necessary and relevant information has been conveyed to the Committee, that the questioning is complete and that in the opinion of the student, the hearing has been conducted in a fair manner.

 Deliberation of the Committee